 Director of Ashtanga Yoga Orange County, David discovered yoga in 1989 and was soon introduced to Ashtānga Yoga by the renowned master, Sri K. Pattabhi Jois, who had traveled to teach in Santa Barbara, CA. This fortuitous experience began David’s relationship with both Ashtānga Yoga and the Jois family, and continues to this day.
 By the time David traveled to Mysore, India in 1999 to study again with Pattabhi Jois, he had studied with Richard Freeman in Boulder, CO.
 After his initial six month stay in Mysore with Pattabhi Jois at the Ashtānga Yoga Research Institute, David was granted teaching authorization.
 Since then, David has traveled to Mysore numerous times.
-In 2009, he was among the first to receive the newly created Level 2 Authorization from Sharath Jois, director of K. Pattabhi Jois Ashtanga Yoga Institute.
+In 2009, he was among the first to receive the newly created Level 2 Authorization from Sharath Jois, director of Sharath Yoga Centre.

 Recognized for his devotion to blending daily practice with the study of philosophy and Sanskrit, David was selected as one of four participants in a yoga demonstration presented by Pattabhi Jois in 2004 to a gathering of Mysore business dignitaries.
 When Jois Yoga Encinitas opened in California in 2010, David served as a principal instructor of the Mysore Ashtānga program and assistant manager until 2014.
 David continues to work with Jois Yoga to host Sharath in California.